DevByShrirang/Linux_SRE_Devops_Notes/SRE/Linux/important_need to check/imp_questions and answers.md

 What is the use of SSH?

 --> SSH- called as secure shell.
-SSH is administrative protocol
+SSH is administrative protocol used to connect and manage remote servers over the internet.
+SSH is secured encrypted version
+     of the previous known telnet which was unencrypted and not secure.
+SSH ensures that the communication with the remote server occurs in encrypted format.